 For the most part, this AHT’s are welcoming of new people and are not aloof with new humans.

-In true terrier fashion, American Hairless Terriers make excellent watchdogs – always alerting you when potential intruders are near!
+In true Terrier fashion, American Hairless Terriers make excellent watchdogs – always alerting you when potential intruders are near!
+They are fearless, despite their smaller size.

 They are adaptable